hakula139/hakula.xyz/content/posts/project/realms/index.md

 You'll be required to input the necessary information of the book, and the `title` field should not be blank, or an error will be returned.
 To skip an optional field in realms, simply press Enter.

-On the server-side, the following message will be written to log using [zap][zap].
+On the server-side, the following message will be written to log using [zap].
 The default path to the log file is `./logs/realmsd.log`, which can be modified in the config file `./configs/log_config.json`.

 ```json
 {"level":"info","time":"2020-05-04T01:19:11.206+0800","msg":"Added book 20"}